 However, millions of children and adults remain deprived of education, most often because of poverty.
 Of the estimated 58 million children aged 6 to 11 out of school in the world, more than half of them live in sub-Saharan Africa.

 Morija acts in the educational sector through its different areas of intervention.
 Primary education is not just about ensuring that all children are enrolled in school.
 They must also continue to go to class regularly.
 However, absenteeism is frequent because of the seasonal farm work or water chores.
-With this in mind, Morija acts on the educational sector through projects that include agriculture, access to water, setting up school canteens.
+With this in mind, Morija acts on the educational sector through projects that include agriculture, access to water and school canteens.

 Morija’s objective is to help reach by 2030 the Sustainable Development Goals set by UN in 2015.